lark-parser/lark/docs/recipes.md

 ## CollapseAmbiguities

-Parsing ambiguous texts with earley and `ambiguity='explicit'` produces a single tree with `_ambig` nodes to mark where the ambiguity occured.
+Parsing ambiguous texts with earley and `ambiguity='explicit'` produces a single tree with `_ambig` nodes to mark where the ambiguity occurred.

 However, it's sometimes more convenient instead to work with a list of all possible unambiguous trees.